Searching for topological dark matter in LIGO data: Introduction

-While potential signatures of DM placed inside an interferometer have been studied recently \cite{Jaeckel_2016, Pospelov_2013, Vermeulen_2021} and searches on different kinds of DM have been done using GW data \cite{Vermeulen_2021,Pierce_2018,Guo_2019,Abbott_2022}; there has been no data analysis for topological DM using GW data.
-Current constrains come from different experiments \cite{Afach_2021,doi:10.1126/sciadv.aau4869,Roberts_2017,PhysRevD.102.115016,Yang_2021,Roberts_2020}.
-In this work, we do the first investigation with data and build a pathway towards searching for topological DM within the data of GW detectors.
-To do so, we resume the proposal that DM fields can form stable topological defects (monopoles, cosmological strings, or domain walls) \cite{Sikivie_1982, Kawasaki_2015} built from an axion-like field, and that those contribute significantly to the overall energy density comprised by DM.
-We focus primarily on DM matter forming domain wall (DW) solutions \cite{Avelino_2008, Friedland_2003} to which we will refer to as topological DM (TDM) in the remainder.
-DWs arise naturally in theories where a discrete symmetry is broken.
-Those symmetries occur frequently in beyond the Standard Model settings in particle physics.
-Simple $\mathbb{Z}_2$ symmetries are widely used in the context of two Higgs doublet models and hence apply well for DW candidates.
-Many other discrete symmetries arise in different areas of physics such as flavour physics and potentially result in DWs as well.
-In this article, the DW consists of an axion-like scalar (spinless, even-parity) field $\phi$ \cite{Pospelov_2013} with weak nonlinear-in-$\phi$ interactions to the Standard Model particles.
-The free Lagrangian of such a simple TDM model can be written as
+In this work, we undertake the first investigation with real instrumental data and establish a framework for the exploration of topological DM within data of GW detectors.
+To do so, we revisit the proposition that DM fields can give rise to stable topological defects (monopoles, cosmological strings, or DWs) \cite{Sikivie_1982, Kawasaki_2015} which significantly contribute to the total energy density attributed to DM.
+Our focus lies predominantly on DM configurations forming DW solutions \cite{Avelino_2008, Friedland_2003} which we henceforth refer to as topological DM (TDM).
+DWs naturally emerge in theories where discrete symmetries are broken, a common occurrence in scenarios beyond the Standard Model in particle physics.
+For the broken symmetry in question, simple $\mathbb{Z}_2$ symmetries are widely used in the context of two-Higgs-doublet models and hence apply well for DW candidates.
+Various other discrete symmetries arise in different branches of physics, such as flavor physics, which could potentially give rise to DWs as well.
+In this article, we study DM consisting of a scalar (spinless, even-parity) field $\phi$ \cite{Pospelov_2013} with weak nonlinear-in-$\phi$ interactions with Standard Model particles.
+In this form, the free DM Lagrangian can be written as

-which has DW solutions,
+which has DW solutions